-Without a doubt, Cozumel is among the most popular cruise ports in the Caribbean.
+Without a doubt, Cozumel is among the busiest cruise ports in the Caribbean.
 If you’re going on a cruise — no matter if you depart anywhere from Florida to Texas — the chances are high that you’re going to make a stop at the Mexican port.
+Each year millions of cruise passengers visit.

 There’s good reason that Cozumel is such a popular port.
 From shopping to clear blue water to fantastic restaurants to white sand beaches, it has something for everyone.

-In fact, there are so many things to do that you might be wondering what you should do while in port.
-While there are tons of things to do on the island, one of the most popular activities is day pass to one of the hotels or resorts on the island.
+In fact, there are so many things available to enjoy that you might be wondering what you should do while in port.
+While there is tons to experience on the island, one of the most popular activities is a simple day pass to one of the hotels or resorts on Cozumel.

 These day passes give you access to the facilities, meaning manicured beaches, lounge chairs, pools, showers, and more.
 In addition, they usually come with food and drinks included.